 Vitamin Salad with Citrus Dressing

-Although the weather outside is really cold (with no snow, unfortunately), today I was craving a healthy salad that would help me think of sunnier days.
-Last week I was craving a lot of comfort meals, veggie balls, and stews, which made complete sense considering that it’s still wintering outside.
+Although the weather outside is really cold (with no snow, unfortunately), one day I was craving a healthy salad that would help me think of sunnier days.
+The week before I had been craving comfort meals, veggie balls, and stews, which made complete sense given that it was still wintering outside.
+But that day, for a change, I wanted something light and super flavorful, something that reminds me of Greece or summer days on the beach, when I can hardly think of anything else but complete relaxation.

 vitamin salad with citrus dressing dry tomatoes